jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 ```

 The plugin tries to provide DSL methods to cover "common use case" scenarios as simple method calls.
 When these methods
-fail you, you can always generate the XML yourself via the [[Configure Block]].
+fail you, you can always generate the XML yourself via [[The Configure Block]].
 Sometimes, a DSL
 method will provide a configure block of its own, which will set the a good context to help modify a few fields.
 This gives native access to the job config XML, which is typically very straight forward to understand.